keboola/developers-docs/overview/jobs/index.md

 * TOC
 {:toc}

-Most operations (such as extracting data, running an application) are executed in KBC as background (asynchronous) jobs.
-This means that when you trigger the operation (i.e. run an extractor), a *job* is created and pushed into a *queue*.
+Most operations, such as extracting data, or running an application are executed in KBC as background, asynchronous, jobs.
+When an operation is triggered, for example, you run an extractor, a *job* is created and pushed into a *queue*.
 The job waits in the queue until it is picked up by a worker server, which actually executes it.
-The job queuing and execution is fully automatic.
-So if you are working with asynchronous parts of your API, you need to
+The job queuing and execution are fully automatic.
+So, if you are working with asynchronous parts of your API, you need to

-- *create* a job
+- *create* a job, and
-- and *wait* for it to finish.
+- *wait* for it to finish.

-Different [components](/overview/) have different upper limits on how long can a job run, from couple of seconds to several hours.
+[Components](/overview/) differ in their upper limits on how long can a job run, from a couple of seconds to several hours.

 ## Job Ids
 When a job is created, *JobId* is assigned to it.
-When the job is put into a queue, it gets *RunId* assigned.
+When the job is put into a queue, it gets its own *RunId*.
 An executing job can spawn *child jobs* (sub-jobs) and become their *parent-job*.
 Usually, a parent job waits until all its child jobs have finished.

 A JobId refers to the job definition, to what should be done.
-RunId refers to the actual job execution, so one JobId may, though very rarely, have multiple RunIds.
+RunId refers to the actual job execution.
+That is why one JobId may, though very rarely, have multiple RunIds.

 Jobs can be *hierarchically* organized.
-In such case, a child job's RunId contains parent's RunId as a prefix.
+In such case, a child job's RunId contains its parent's RunId as a prefix.
 For example, assume that a job with ID 123 is executed and assigned RunId 789.
 When it spawns a child job, that child job will have its JobId, for instance, `234`, and its RunId will have `789.` as a prefix, for example `789.876`.
-Jobs may be nested without limits, but in practice they don't go beyond three levels.
+Jobs may be nested without limits, but in practice they do not go beyond three levels.

 ## Job Status
 A job can have different statuses:

-- created (right after it is created, but before it is put in a queue)
+- created (right after a job is created, but before it is put in a queue)
 - waiting (a job is in a queue, waiting to be picked up by a worker server)
 - processing (job stuff is being done)
-- success (job finished)
+- success (a job is finished)
-- error (job finished)
+- error (a job is finished)
-- warning (job finished, but some child job failed)
+- warning (a job is finished, but some child job failed)
-- terminating (user has requested to abort a job)
+- terminating (a user has requested to abort a job)
-- cancelled (job was created, but it was aborted before its execution actually begun)
+- cancelled (a job was created, but it was aborted before its execution actually began)
-- terminated (job was created and it was aborted in the middle of execution)
+- terminated (a job was created and it was aborted in the middle of its execution)

 ## Creating and Running a Job
 Usually, you need to know the *component URI* and *configurationId* to create a job.
 There are, however,